Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Abstract

 \section{Abstract}

-Realizing generalizable dynamic object manipulation is important for enhancing manufacturing efficiency, as it eliminates specialized engineering for various scenarios.
+Realizing generalizable dynamic object manipulation on conveyor systems is important for enhancing manufacturing efficiency, as it eliminates specialized engineering for different scenarios.
 To this end, imitation learning emerges as a promising paradigm, leveraging expert demonstrations to teach a policy manipulation skills.
 Although the generalization of an imitation learning policy can be improved by increasing demonstrations, demonstration collection is labor-intensive.
-To address this problem, this paper investigates whether strong generalization in dynamic object manipulation is achievable with only a few demonstrations.
-Specifically, we develop an entropy-based theoretical framework to quantify the optimization of imitation learning.
-Based on this framework, we propose a system named Generalizable Entropy-based Manipulation (GEM).
-Extensive experiments in simulated and real tasks demonstrate that GEM can generalize across diverse environment backgrounds, robot embodiments, motion dynamics, and object geometries.
-Notably, GEM has been deployed in a real canteen for tableware collection.
-Without any in-scene demonstration, it achieves a success rate of over 97\% across more than 10,000 operations.
+Besides, public dynamic object manipulation data is scarce.
+In this work, we address this data scarcity problem via generating demonstrations in a simulator.
+A significant challenge of using simulated data lies in the appearance gap between simulated and real-world observations.
+To tackle this challenge, we propose Geometry-Enhanced Model (GEM), which employs our designed appearance noise annealing strategy to shape the policy optimization path, thereby prioritizing the geometry information in observations.
+Extensive experiments in simulated and real-world tasks demonstrate that GEM can generalize across environment backgrounds, robot embodiments, motion dynamics, and object geometries.
+Notably, GEM is deployed in a real canteen for tableware collection.
+Without test-scene data, GEM achieves a success rate of over 97\% across more than 10,000 operations.